crabnebula-dev/broken-navigator/challenges/space-navigator/3/README.md

 Once we have the coordinates in the system the ship can start to set course on Earth.
 Finally!
 It should give us a confirmation code once the coordinates are successfully set.

+## Hints

+There are some custom commands we know about.
+For some we know more but some are still obscure to us.

+> TODO: Insert some documentation for custom commmands where some have extended documentation and for some we only have partial knowlegde about the signature and payload.